infiniticio/docs.infinitic.io/src/pages/docs/services/syntax.md

 ## Recommendations

-For an easier [versioning of services](/docs/services/versioning), we recommend that:
+For an easier [versioning of services](/docs/services/versioning), we recommend:

 {% callout type="note"  %}

 Each service should be given a simple name through the [@Name](#name-annotation) annotation.

 Methods used as tasks should have:

-- one parameter of a dedicated type object
+ - One parameter of a dedicated type object
-- a return value of a dedicated type object
+ - A return value of a dedicated type object

 {% /callout  %}